 M.S.
 Program, Thesis Option: Students should submit a Master's Degree Program of Study to the Graduate School before the end of the second semester of graduate work, but no later than the semester before their Final Defense Exam.
-Students must complete a minimum of 30 hours of credit, including 21 hours of graded coursework, with at least 15 hours at the 500-level including 1 hour of Hort 510, and 4 hours of Hort 700, with at least 2 hours of Hort 700 taken in the semester that the thesis is completed and defended in a final examination.
+Students must complete a minimum of 30 hours of credit, including 21 hours of graded coursework, with at least 15 hours at the 500-level including 1 hour of Hort 510, 2 hours of Hort 503 Research Communications or designated number pending Faculty Senate approval, and 4 hours of Hort 700, with at least 2 hours of Hort 700 taken in the semester that the thesis is completed and defended in a final examination.
 Up to 6 hours of graded, non-graduate level coursework at the 300- or 400- level may be included if taken as a graduate student.
 Courses taken on a pass/fail basis may not be applied to fulfill program requirements.
 Except for approved extensions, the Graduate School policy is that the maximum time allowed for completion of an M.S. degree is 6 years from the beginning date of the earliest course applied toward the degree.

 Ph.D.
 Program: Students should submit a Doctoral Degree Program of Study to the Graduate School by the end of the third semester of graduate work, but no later than the semester before their Preliminary Exam.
-Students must complete a minimum of 72 hours of credit, including 23 hours of graded coursework, with at least 15 hours at the 500-level including 1 hour of Hort 510, and 20 hours of Hort 800, with at least 2 hours of Hort 800 taken in the semester that the dissertation is completed and defended in a final examination.
-Up to 9 hours of graded, non-graduate coursework at the 300- or 400- level may be included.
+Students must complete a minimum of 72 hours of credit, including 23 hours of graded coursework, with at least 15 hours at the 500-level including 1 hour of Hort 510, 2 hours of Hort 503 Research Communications or designated number pending Faculty Senate approval, and 20 hours of Hort 800, with at least 2 hours of Hort 800 taken in the semester that the dissertation is completed and defended in a final examination.
+Up to 9 hours of graded, non-graduate coursework at the 300- or 400-level may be included.
 Courses taken on a pass/fail basis may not be applied to fulfill program requirements.
 Except for approved extensions, the Graduate School policy is that the maximum time allowed for completion of an doctoral degree is 10 years from the beginning date of the earliest course applied toward the degree, with a 3-year time limit from the semester of completion of the preliminary exam until degree completion.